 Up to now there is no comprehensive scientific documentation available.
-In this respect, we refer to the publication Zängl et al. (2015) and the references cited therein.
+In this respect, we refer to the publications Zängl et al. (2015, 2022) and the references cited therein.

-Recent information on ICON's hydrostatic dynamical core and the LES model can be found in Wan et al. (2013), Dipankar et al. (2015), Heinze et al. (2017).
+Recent information on ICON's hydrostatic dynamical core1 and the LES model can be found in Wan et al. (2013), Dipankar et al. (2015), Heinze et al. (2017).

 Detailed information and evaluation of the atmospheric component of ICON using the climate physics package is given by Giorgetta et al. (2018), Crueger et al. (2018).
+The ICON-Sapphire configuration which targets a representation of the Earth system at kilometer and subkilometer scales is described in Hohenegger et al. (2023).